 Compensatory Time Use

-An employee must use compensatory time prior to using vacation leave unless this would result in the loss of his or her vacation leave or the employee is using vacation leave for domestic violence leave.
+An employee must use compensatory time prior to using vacation leave unless this would result in the loss of their vacation leave or the employee is using vacation leave for domestic violence leave.
 Compensatory time must be used and scheduled in the same manner as vacation leave, as in Article 10, Vacations.
 Employees may use compensatory time for leave as required by the Domestic Violence Leave Act, RCW 49.76.
 Compensatory time must be used within 12 months of transfer to an overtime exempt position within the College.

 Compensatory Time Cash Out

 All compensatory time must be used by June 30th of each year.
-If compensatory time balances are not scheduled to be used by the employee by May of each year, the supervisor will contact the employee to review his or her schedule.
+If compensatory time balances are not scheduled to be used by the employee by May of each year, the supervisor will contact the employee to review their schedule.
 The employee’s compensatory time balance will be cashed out every June 30th or when the employee separates from the Employer.

 Article 26 (Continued)